Skip to content

 If you decided to use the enum method to determine the message type, you would need to add the message type to the start of the encoded protobuf message before the escaping and framing process.
 You would then unpack this during decoding and calling the correct decode function based on the message type.
 Another thing you may want to do is add a CRC checksum.
 This would be added to the header similarly to the message type, and ideally be calculated over the protobuf encoded message and the message type enum (if used).

-nanopb allows you to specify extra information in the .proto file to help it generate structs when compiling for C. This is useful for fields such as string, repeated and bytes, which are all variable length.
-If you don’t specify anything, nanopb will expect you to use callbacks instead to handle the data as a stream.
+Nanopb allows you to specify extra information in the .proto file to help it generate structs when compiling for C. This is useful for fields such as string, repeated and bytes, which are all variable length.
+If you don’t specify anything, Nanopb will expect you to use callbacks instead to handle the data as a stream.
 This is generally more cumbersome to work with than having fixed size members of message structs, so I strongly recommend specifying the extra options unless you have good reason not to.

 First you have to add: